svetlivaksevski/first-repo/README.md

-# first-repo
+# Learn Github and Markdown
+Today we learning Github and Markdow.

-This is an example of a git repository.
+## This is a subtitle

+### Less Important title.